U.S. flag

 Nail polishes

-- Ciclopirox products are usually applied every other day in the first month, at least twice a week in the second month, and once a week starting from the third month.
+• Ciclopirox is usually applied as an acrylic polish every other day in the first month, at least twice a week in the second month, and once a week starting from the third month.
+It is applied as a water-soluble polish one time per day.

 With both treatments, the old layer of polish has to be removed using an alcohol swab before applying the new layer.
-Cosmetic nail polish can be applied on top of the medicated nail polish.
+You can put cosmetic nail polish on over medicinal nail polishes without any problem.
 Newer ciclopirox nail polishes are water-soluble.
-They are applied daily, and the remaining polish is removed using water before each new application.
+Any remaining polish can be washed off with water before each new application.

 Sets with creams and a nail scraper